j-faria/iCCF/index.md

 [![License](https://img.shields.io/github/license/j-faria/iCCF.svg)](https://github.com/j-faria/iCCF/blob/master/LICENSE)

 This package provides clear and well-documented implementations of common
 line profile indicators measured from the cross-correlation function (CCF).
+Plus other utility functions to work with CCFs.
 {: .fs-5 .fw-300 }

 <!-- When searching for exoplanets with the radial-velocity (RV) method, -->